Insurance Guide

 Pricing depends substantially on property type:

 • Multi-unit habitational properties (5+ units) are written under commercial policy forms.
 Industry sources have historically estimated commercial habitational property premiums in California at approximately 0.4%–0.8% of insured replacement value per year, with liability priced separately (Inszone Insurance, 2025).
-On a $5M building, that range implies roughly $20,000–$40,000 in annual property premium before liability.
+Because this is expressed as a share of a property's value rather than a flat premium, actual dollar costs vary widely from property to property.

 Before you request a quote